ExTEnS10N/rayon-on-worker/README.md

 - Due to personally lack of time, I won't make any pull request, nor publish to crates.io.

-- **As if it works for me, everything is ok!**
+- **As long as it works for me, everything is ok!**

-- All codes written by me are released to public domain.
+- All codes written by me are released to public domain, and fallbacks to the license of origin repo if applicable.

 # Overview